Lawyers often ask me: “What’s the best strategy for growing my law firm?” This comes with the territory when you run a business called Grow Law Firm.

 The legal industry has changed significantly and continues to evolve.
 New technologies, the recession, and the pandemic have all influenced these shifts.

 There’s certainly no denying how the availability of legal information has changed things.
-People can quickly access social media, news publications, law publications, and other resources.
+People can quickly access attorney social media, news publications, law publications, and other resources.
 This development has created some intense competition between law firms.
 If you want to remain competitive, your law firm must really stand out.

 Because of this level of competition, law firms can no longer be as confident that their existing clients will continue to be loyal or that it will be easy to acquire new business.
 A good law firm growth strategy will need to be created with this new ecosystem in mind.